Edualk12/virtualized-cybersecurity-lab-proxmox/attacks/Attack1.md

 #### Output (nmap -sV)

 This command scans all 254 active network hosts in the 192.168.35.0/24 subnet to identify open ports and determine their exact application names and software versions.
-It also extracts the raw welcome text ("banners") broadcasted by those services, creating a detailed profile that will instantly trigger alerts in security monitoring tools like Security Onion.
+It also extracts the raw welcome text ("banners") broadcasted by those services.

 ```
 ┌──(klaude㉿klaudekali)-[~]